jrichardsz/linux-commandline-assistant/readme.md

 # Steps

 - Clone this repository
-- Choose a name for your assistant: jarvis, friday, alfred, etc. For this guide, we will use: **duke**
+- Choose a name for your assistant: jarvis, friday, alfred, etc. For this guide, we will use: **jarvis**
 - Create a symlink, executing the following line inside the cloned folder:

 ```
-ln -s $(pwd)/assistant.sh /usr/bin/duke
+ln -s $(pwd)/assistant.sh /usr/bin/jarvis
 ```
 - set execute permissions

 ```
-chmod +x /usr/bin/duke
+chmod +x /usr/bin/jarvis
 ```

 - Create [variables](https://github.com/jrichardsz/linux-commandline-assistant#variables) file.